openCARP-org/FACILE-RS/README.md

 Deprecated alias: `create_datacite`

-### `facile-rs bag create`

-Creates a bag [BagIt](https://tools.ietf.org/html/rfc8493) using the [bagit-python](https://github.com/LibraryOfCongress/bagit-python) package.
-The assets to be included in the bag are given as positional arguments.

-Deprecated alias: `create_bag`

-### `facile-rs bagpack create`

-Creates a bag [BagIt](https://tools.ietf.org/html/rfc8493) similar to `create_bag.py`, but also includes a DataCite XML file as recommended by the [RDA Research Data Repository Interoperability WG](https://www.rd-alliance.org/system/files/Research%20Data%20Repository%20Interoperability%20WG%20-%20Final%20Recommendations_reviewed_0.pdf).

-Deprecated alias: `create_bagpack`

-### `facile-rs release prepare`

-Updates the CodeMeta file for the given `VERSION` and `DATE` (as `dateModified`, current date if omitted).
-Useful to automatically get the version from a git tag and inject it into the repo's metadata file.

-Deprecated alias: `prepare_release`

 ### `facile-rs gitlab publish`

 Creates a release in GitLab using the GitLab API.
 A tag for the release needs to be created before and provided to the script.
 An example output can be found [here](https://git.opencarp.org/openCARP/openCARP/-/releases).

 Deprecated alias: `create_release`

-### `facile-rs radar prepare`

-Creates an empty archive in the [RADAR service](https://www.radar-service.eu) in order to "reserve" a DOI and an ID in RADAR.
-Both are stored in the CodeMeta file and can be used by the `create_radar` command below to include the DOI for this release in the deposited CodeMeta file.
-A detailed HowTo for releasing datasets on RADAR is provided in the tutorial [`03_release_radar.md`](./docs/tutorials/03_release_radar.md).

-Deprecated alias: `prepare_radar`

-### `facile-rs radar upload`

-Creates an archive in the [RADAR service](https://www.radar-service.eu) and uploads the assets provided as positional arguments.
-The metadata is created similar to `create_datacite`.
-If the RADAR ID is already in the CodeMeta file, the existing archive is updated instead.
-A detailed HowTo for releasing datasets on RADAR is provided in the tutorial [`03_release_radar.md`](./docs/tutorials/03_release_radar.md).

-Deprecated alias: `create_radar`

-### `facile-rs zenodo prepare`

-Creates an empty archive on [Zenodo](https://zenodo.org) in order to "reserve" a DOI and an ID in Zenodo.
-Both are stored in the CodeMeta file and can be used by the `create_zenodo` command below to include the DOI for this release in the deposited CodeMeta file.
-A detailed HowTo for releasing datasets on Zenodo is provided in the tutorial [`04_release_zenodo.md`](./docs/tutorials/04_release_zenodo.md).

-Deprecated alias: `prepare_zenodo`

-### `facile-rs zenodo upload`

-Creates an archive on [Zenodo](https://zenodo.org) and uploads the assets provided as positional arguments.
-The metadata is created similar to `create_datacite`.
-If the Zenodo ID is already in the CodeMeta file, the existing archive is updated instead.
-A detailed HowTo for releasing datasets on Zenodo is provided in the tutorial [`04_release_zenodo.md`](./docs/tutorials/04_release_zenodo.md).

-Deprecated alias: `create_zenodo`

 ### `facile-rs grav bibtex`